DavidGcastro/Reach/README.md

 I created a Redux store, that handled most of the game logic, this made my app easier to manage, and I felt less trapped since I didn't have to keep track of props all the time.

 Also, throughout the project I was facing that dreaded CORS issue.
 I got around this during development using a chrome extension.
 After trying various npm packages, and express middleware, and adjusting request headers, I finally came to the solution that I should make my API call from the backend.
 I didnt know this could be done.
 I struggled getting it to work as I got typeError errors in my terminal.
 Finally I used an npm package circular-json that handled the data coming back in.
 The error was the gone.
-I also made it so my local router took a difficulty parameter that I would pass into my axios call to the linkedin API.
+I also made it so my local router took a difficulty parameter that I could pass into my axios call to the linkedin API.
 I adjusted my redux thunk in my store, and it all worked!

 ```javascript
 router.get('/:difficulty', (req, res, next) => {